OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/coingecko/README.md

 usage: global
 ````

-Shows basic statistics about crypto market like: market cap change, number of markets, icos, number of active crypto, market_cap_pct
+Display global statistics about Crypto Market like:
+* active_cryptocurrencies,
+* upcoming_icos,
+* ongoing_icos,
+* ended_icos,
+* markets,
+* market_cap_change_percentage_24h,
+* eth_market_cap_in_pct,
+* btc_market_cap_in_pct,
+* altcoin_market_cap_in_pct

 ![image](https://user-images.githubusercontent.com/275820/123538175-d1514400-d733-11eb-9634-09c341f63cb9.png)

 ## news  <a name="news"></a>

 ````
-usage: news [-t --top]
+usage: news [-t --top] [-s --sortby] [--descend] [-l --links]
 ````

 Shows latest news from https://www.coingecko.com/en/news
+Display columns: index, title, author, posted columns.
+You can sort by each of column above, using `--sort` parameter and also do it descending with `--descend` flag
+It's also possible to display urls to news with `--links` flag.
+If you want to display top 75 news, sorted by author use `news -t 75 -s author` if you want to see urls to source of the news use `news -t 75 -l`

 * -t/--top - number of news to display.
 One page of news contains 25 news, so to get 250 news script needs to scrape 10 pages (it can take some time).
 Default 100.
 E.g `news --top 150`
+* -s/--sortby - sort by given column.
+You can chose on from `index, title, author, posted`
+* --descend - flag to sort in descending order (lowest first)
+* -l/--links - flag to show urls.
+Using this flag will add additional column with urls and display only `index, url` columns

 ![image](https://user-images.githubusercontent.com/275820/123539958-a0294180-d73c-11eb-9e8d-82b9de3402a5.png)

 ## coins <a name="coins"></a>

 ````
-usage: coins [-s --skpi] [--l --limit]
+usage: coins [-s --skip] [-t --top] [-l --letter] [-k --key]
 ````

-Display all available coins in coingecko
+Display all available coins in coingecko.
+You can search with pagination mechanism with `news --skip [num] --top [num]` or you can just search by letter like
+`news --letter d --key name --top 10` it will display top 10 matches for coins which name starts with letter `d` and search will be done in column `name`

-* -s/--skip The number of records to skip.
-Defaults to 0.
-There are thousands of coins, so there is mechanism to paginate through them. e.q if you want to see only records from 500-750 you should use `coins --skip 500 --limit 250` or if you want to see 1200-1880 you should use `coins --skip 1200 --limit 680`.
-In future there will be option to search by letter.
+* -s/--skip - number of records to skip.
+Default is 0.
+There are thousands of coins, so there is mechanism to paginate through them.
+e.q if you want to see only records from 500-750 you should use `coins --skip 500 --top 250` or if you want to see 1200-1880 you should use `coins --skip 1200 --top 680`.
-* -l/--limit Limit of records to display.
-Default 500.
+* -t/--top - number of news to display.
+One page of news contains 25 news, so to get 250 news script needs to scrape 10 pages (it can take some time).
+Default 100.
+E.g `news --top 150`
+* -l/--letter - first letters of coin by which you want to search
+* -k/--key - search key.
+With this parameter you can specify in which column you would like to search.
+Choose on from `name, id, symbol`

 ![image](https://user-images.githubusercontent.com/275820/123538885-26428980-d737-11eb-9418-e3f80511786d.png)